leafo/lapis/docs/actions.md

 ]]
 }

-These routes match the URLs verbatim.
-The leading `/` is required.
-The route must match the entire path of the request.
-That means a request to `/hello/world` will not match the route `/hello`.
+The simplest route patterns match the path verbatim with no variables or wildcards.
+For any route pattern, the leading `/` is mandatory.
+A route pattern always matches the entire path, from start to finish.
+A request to `/hello/world` will not match `/hello`, and will instead fail with a not found error.

-You can specify a named parameter with a `:` followed immediately by the name.
-The parameter will match all characters excluding `/` (in the general case):
+You can specify a named parameter by using a `:` immediately followed by the name.
+This parameter will match as many characters as possible excluding the `/` character:

 $dual_code{
 lua = [[